gradle/gradle/design-docs/sharing-code-quality-config.md

 * Instead of introducing new properties, the existing properties could be generalized to accept either a class path resource name or a file location.
 However, this would constitute a breaking change, as the properties' type would have to change from `File` to `Object`.
 Another option would be to introduce new generalized properties while deprecating the existing ones.
 * FindBugs: Resource files could be extracted using `project.copy`/`zipTree`, or accessed using a class loader.
 Extraction could happen in the Gradle process or the FindBugs worker process.
+* Do we want to allow all of this to be configured via the `checkstyle`, `pmd`, and `findbugs` extensions?
+This would require to also add the respective `classpath` properties to the extensions.